Article Submissions

 The Articles section of E-International Relations features the latest research and topical debate on issues that concern politics and international relations (defined widely).
 Article submissions must be written in an engaging, accessible, fashion and provide expert insights worthy of our reader’s attention.
 We define expertise as distinctive academic research/insights, unique data collection/fieldwork, or professional insights from practice.
 Works based on lived experience are acceptable if they are grounded in academic considerations and methods.

 Submissions must not be under consideration, or already published, elsewhere.
-They must be complete / finished (not in draft form) and purpose written in one of two different formats that conform to our style guide, as outlined below:
+They must be original works (note: we do not accept pitches) that are presented to a high standard in one of two different formats that conform to our style guide, as outlined below:

-2. OPINION PIECES (guide length 750–1500 words) from emerging and established academics and practitioners/experts that reflect on topical/newsworthy issues.
+2. OPINION PIECES (guide length 800–1500 words) from emerging and established academics and practitioners/experts that reflect on topical/newsworthy issues.
 We do not seek amateur commentary – you must have academic or professional expertise on your subject.
-Opinion Pieces should give a basic summary of the issue before developing an analysis over an engaging series of concise paragraphs with a range of links to wider reading embedded via hyperlinks.
-We do not allow footnotes, endnotes, headings, or academic references in Opinion Pieces, but we do expect a range of helpful hyperlinks to be embedded (see above).
+Opinion Pieces should give a basic summary of the issue before developing an analysis over an engaging series of concise paragraphs with a range of links to wider reading embedded to the text via hyperlinks.
+We do not allow footnotes, endnotes, headings, or academic references in Opinion Pieces, but we expect a range of helpful hyperlinks to be embedded (see above).

 Style Guide